yernarkin/VoteBKM-MenuManager/README.md

 # VoteBKM-MenuManager
 Modified version of VoteBKM cssharp plugin by  ebpnk/DoctorishHD to work with MenuManager plugin by NickFox007

+Requirements

+CounterStrikeSharp (tested on v1.0.346)
+Metamod (tested on build 1373)
+MenuManagerCS2 (tested on v1.4.1)

 Description

 I do not claim any ownership or any credits to this plugin